davidcelis/spec-me-maybe/README.md

 end
 ```

-Whereas `expect` would set up an `RSpec::Expectation`, `maybe` will instead set up an `RSpec::Maybe`.
-Also like Expectations, Maybes might or might not pass.
-In this case, however, it will pass randomly.
+Whereas `expect` would set up an `RSpec::Expectations::ExpectationTarget`, `maybe` will instead set up an `RSpec::Maybe::MaybeTarget`.
+Like expectations, maybes may or may not fail.
+In the case of maybes, however, it will fail randomly.
 But hey, maybe your Expectations were like that too.

-If your colleagues' complaints of broken specs are totally bullshit because you're super sure they work on your machine, we've got you covered.
-Here's the same above example, but it'll totally always pass:
+If your colleagues' complaints of broken specs are totally bullshit because you're _super_ sure they work on your machine, we've got you covered.
+Here's the above example again, but this time it'll totally always pass:

 ```ruby
 describe User do